ckeditor/ckeditor5/docs/framework/index.md

 # CKEditor 5 Framework

-CKEditor 5 Framework is a set of components allowing you to create any kind of rich text editing solution.
+CKEditor 5 Framework is a highly-flexible and universal platform providing a set of components allowing you to create any kind of rich text editing solution.
+It enables creating different, custom-tailored editors that suit specific needs.
+It also provides tools for creation and integration of user-made features and for customizing the existing ones.

 <info-box>
     Use the <span class="navigation-hint_desktop">**navigation tree on the left**</span><span class="navigation-hint_mobile">**main menu button in the upper-left corner**</span> to navigate through CKEditor 5 Framework documentation.